cs4118/recitations/E-Freezer/freezer_sched_class.md

 struct dl_rq dl;    // Deadline scheduler runqueue
 ```

+For example, CFS, which is the default scheduler in modern Linux kernels, uses a
+red-black tree data structure to keep track of processes, with each process
+assigned a "virtual runtime" that determines its priority in the scheduling
+queue.
+The scheduler then selects the process with the lowest virtual runtime to
+run next, ensuring that each process gets a fair share of CPU time over the long
+term.

 Keep these details in the back of your mind so that you don't get bogged down.
 Remember: the goal here is to understand how the scheduler interoperates with
 the rest of the kernel.
 The main takeaway is that a process is allowed to run